 What is boerewors?

-No self-respecting South African barbeque would be complete without a bowl of mielie meal (stiff white porridge mail from ground maize meal), a dish of tomato and onion gravy and a link of boerewors sizzling over the coals.
+No self-respecting South African barbeque would be complete without a bowl of mielie meal (stiff white porridge made from ground maize meal), a dish of tomato and onion gravy and a link of boerewors sizzling over the coals.

 How to cook boerewors